Omnicoachorg/frontend_junior_assignment/README.md

   - Name (shown in all states)
   - Description (shown in incomplete state only)
   - Reward (shown in incomplete state only)
+  - Button title (show in complete state only)
 - Interactions:
   - click interaction on whole card
   - IF state IS complete => click interaction on button